tienhuat/dbversion/README.md

 This Python script is designed to query the database and generate a database version report, including the following elements:

-* Database schema elements such as tables, views, stored procedures, indexes, and unique constraints.
+* Database schema elements such as tables, views, stored procedures, triggers, indexes, check constraints, unique constraints, etc.
 * Configuration data that impacts the program's logic.
 You can customize the SQL script inside the `xxx_dbversion.py` file.

 Additionally, it will create a SHA1 hash of the dbversion report.